paulkarpenko/us-code-ui/uscode/title-29-labor/chapter-018-employee-retirement-income-security-program.md

   (I) In the case of a multiemployer plan that has merged with another plan or to which assets and liabilities have been transferred, the actuarial valuation of the assets and liabilities of each affected plan during the year preceding the effective date of the merger or transfer, based upon the most recent data available as of the day before the first day of the plan year, or other valuation method performed under standards and procedures as the Secretary may prescribe by regulation.

-**(g) Additional information with respect to multiple employer plans** With respect to any multiple employer plan, an annual report under this section for a plan year shall include a list of participating employers and a good faith estimate of the percentage of total contributions made by such participating employers during the plan year.
+**(g) Additional information with respect to pooled employer and multiple employer plans** An annual report under this section for a plan year shall include—

+(1) with respect to any plan to which [section 1060(a) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title29-section1060/a&num=0&edition=prelim) applies (including a pooled employer plan), a list of employers in the plan and a good faith estimate of the percentage of total contributions made by such employers during the plan year and the aggregate account balances attributable to each employer in the plan (determined as the sum of the account balances of the employees of such employer (and the beneficiaries of such employees)); and

+(2) with respect to a pooled employer plan, the identifying information for the person designated under the terms of the plan as the pooled plan provider.

 ### Statutory Notes

 #### Amendments
+2019—Subsec. (a)(1)(B).
+Pub.
+L. 116–94, § 101(d)(1)(A), substituted “applicable subsections (d), (e), (f), and (g)” for “applicable subsections (d), (e), and (f)” in introductory provisions.

+Subsec. (g).
+Pub.
+L. 116–94, § 101(d)(1)(B), amended subsec. (g) generally.
+Prior to amendment, text read as follows: “With respect to any multiple employer plan, an annual report under this section for a plan year shall include a list of participating employers and a good faith estimate of the percentage of total contributions made by such participating employers during the plan year.”

 2014—Subsec. (d)(8)(B).
 Pub.
 L. 113–97, § 102(b)(5), substituted “sections 1083(h), 1084(c)(3), and 1085a(c)(3) of this title” for “sections 1083(h) and 1084(c)(3) of this title”.

 Subsec. (g).
 Pub.
 L. 113–97, § 104(c), added subsec. (g).